Advice for overcoming the fear of falling in love.

 It should be said that I haven’t had great luck with past relationships.
 My high school crush absolutely devastated me; broke my heart and I never fully recovered (I’m 26 now).

-I’ve seen girls here and there since but every time things “begin to get real” I pull away.
+I’ve seen women here and there since but every time things “begin to get real” I pull away.

 I guess what worries me the most is that I’ll never be able to recover those intense feelings I had for her over the first few weeks we were seeing each other.